guidance-guarantee-programme/pension_guidance/content/pension_type_tool.md

 Use this service to:

 - check your pension type
-- find out if you can book a Pension Wise appointment
+- find out if you can book a free Pension Wise appointment

 If you have a defined contribution (personal or workplace) pension you choose how to take your money – you can then get free guidance about this from one of our pensions specialists.